cosmos/interchain-security-gravity/README.md

 ### Environment Variables

-NOTE: For multiple wallet delegation please configure new environments in setting for the repository.
+NOTE: For multiple wallet integration please configure new environments in setting for the repository.

 | Key              | Default | Description                                                                                                | Required |
 | ---------------- | ------- | ---------------------------------------------------------------------------------------------------------- | -------- |